 Side-Chain Input Selector Lets you select a track or bus to be used to trigger processing.
 In order to use this feature, the key input source audio must occur at the same time as the target audio.
-See "Using a Key Input for Side-Chain Processing" on page 19.
+See "Side-Chain Processing" on page 24.